Why is Gonorrhea called “The Clap” and Why You Should Care

-The problem with STI prevention is that we’re all conditioned to be on the lookout only for the biggest threats.
+The problem with Sexually Translated Infection (STI) prevention is that we’re all conditioned to be on the lookout only for the biggest threats.
 But while not life-threatening, some common infections can cause lasting and serious health problems.
 Two of these examples are Gonorrhea, aka “the Clap,” and Chlamydia.
 Sure these are often the butt of many a sitcom joke, they are far from a laughing matter.
 Gonorrhea has a nasty habit of occurring alongside chlamydia, it’s vital to know about them.

 What Causes The Clap?

 Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria Gonorrhoeae, infecting the mucous membranes of the reproductive tract.
 Neisseria Gonorrhoeae is also known to infect the mucous membranes of the mouth, throat, eyes, and rectum.
 The usual symptoms of this STI in men are dysuria and discharge from the penis.
 Women are known to have vaginal discharge and/or pelvic pain.
 For both men and women, if Gonorrhea is left untreated, it may spread locally, causing painful complications such as Epididymitis in men or Pelvic Inflammatory Disease in women.
 Gonorrhea can also spread to other parts of the body, even affecting the joints and heart.

 Well, it’s common enough to have a nickname!
 Instances of the Clap have been recorded since the sixteenth century.
 Nowadays Gonorrhea, unfortunately, remains all too common.
 According to the Center for Disease Control, approximately 820,000 new Gonorrheal infections are occurring in the US each year.
 Less than half are actually detected and reported.
 As many as 570,000 of these infections afflict men and women between the ages of 15 and 24.